 All applicants must submit a 250- to 650-word essay online.
 We do not accept essays submitted on paper.
 You may write about why you are interested in your choice of major, or you may write on any subject you choose.

 Official transcripts must be sent directly from your high school to Drexel.

 You are required to submit transcripts from each high school attended.
 Transcripts must include all coursework from grades 9, 10, and 11.
 Twelfth (12th) grade coursework in progress should also be included.
 You may print the Transcript Request Form [PDF] and use it to request official transcripts from your school counselor and/or registrar.

 International applicants should refer to International Instructions for additional requirements.

 Two letters of recommendation are required.
 At least one must be completed by a high school counselor.
 You may submit our online Letter of Recommendation form or print and submit the Recommendation Forms [PDF].
 Recommendations on official letterhead will also be accepted.

-If you are applying to the BA/BS/MD Accelerated Degree program, your letters must be completed by a high school counselor and a science teacher.
+BA/BS/MD Accelerated Degree applicants: Your letters of recommendation must be completed by a high school counselor and a science teacher.

 You must take either the SAT or ACT and request that the results be forwarded to the Admissions Office.
 All students should use the following codes to send score reports to Drexel: SAT 2194 or ACT 3556.